 - To close the knife – push the button to unlock and fold closed.

 - Resistance will be felt as the blade gets close to folding it back into the frame.
 This is completely normal.
 Push past the resistance to place the blade at rest back in the handle.
-The strong resistance while closing is necessary due to our strong spring action!
+The strong resistance while the closing is necessary due to our strong spring action!

 Closing the locked open blade simply requires the user to press the release button on the forward side of the handle.
 Once depressed the blade is ready to fold back into its closed and secure position.
 Users should expect some resistance just before the blade completes is closing motion, as this is to overcome the strong spring-action.